etcd-io/etcd/Documentation/discovery_protocol.md

 Discovery service protocol is _only_ used in cluster bootstrap phase, and cannot be used for runtime reconfiguration or cluster monitoring.

 The protocol uses a new discovery token to bootstrap one _unique_ etcd cluster.
 Remember that one discovery token can represent only one etcd cluster.
-As long as discovery protocol on this token starts, even if fails halfway, it must not be used to bootstrap another etcd cluster.
+As long as discovery protocol on this token starts, even if it fails halfway, it must not be used to bootstrap another etcd cluster.

 The rest of this article will walk through the discovery process with examples that correspond to a self-hosted discovery cluster.
 The public discovery service, discovery.etcd.io, functions the same way, but with a layer of polish to abstract away ugly URLs, generate UUIDs automatically, and provide some protections against excessive requests.
 At its core, the public discovery service still uses an etcd cluster as the data store as described in this document.